 But now, with debt at roughly $21 Trillion and interest rates beginning to rise, just paying the interest on the debt is about to cost a lot more.

 How much more?
-Today the interest is costing about $260 billion per year, but that's expected to soar to more than $600 billion by 2023.
+Today the interest is costing about $260 billion per year, but that's expected to soar to more than $600 billion

 Of course many voters--both the uneducated, and those who got "-studies" degrees from prestigious schools but never learned how to balance a checkbook--aren't even sure of the relationship between billions and trillions, so few have any idea whether that figure is something to be concerned about.
 So consider this: It's almost as much as the government spends on defense.